natalie-kh/TestGuru/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+How to use:

+* User visits the site

+* User chooses a test

+* Test includes a scope of questions

-* How to run the test suite
+* User answers to the scope of questions

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Test result saved